shubhamzanwar/design-patterns/4-adapter/README.md

 }
 ```

 Closely observing the adapter will show you that since it is a struct and has the `greetInSpanish` method, it implements the `SpeakSpanish` interface.
-This is good because once we wrap our english speaker in this adapter, we essentially get a spanish speaker.
+This is good because once we wrap our english speaker in this adapter, we essentially get a Spanish speaker.

 _Also notice that we have a translation function as a util along with the adapter.
 Normally, you would use some service, like google translate, to translate the messages_